RaveMaker/Renamer-VBScript/README.md

  - VLAN1="228"
  - VLAN2="226"

-4. Use srvany.exe to create a service for it and set it for delayed start.
+4. Use "instsrv.exe","srvany.exe" to create a service for it and set it for delayed start.

 #### It will need 2 restarts to rename and join the computer to active directory.